Arctic report card: Permafrost thawing faster than before

 "What happens in the Arctic doesn't stay in the Arctic; it affects the rest of the planet," said acting NOAA chief Timothy Gallaudet.
 "The Arctic has huge influence on the world at large."

-Permafrost records show the frozen ground that many buildings, roads and pipelines are built on reached record warm temperatures last year nearing and sometimes exceeding the thawing point.
+Permafrost is the permanently frozen layer below the Earth's surface in frigid areas.
+Records show the frozen ground that many buildings, roads and pipelines are built on reached record warm temperatures last year nearing and sometimes exceeding the thawing point.
 That could make them vulnerable when the ground melts and shifts, the report said.
 Unlike other readings, permafrost data tend to lag a year.

 Preliminary reports from the U.S. and Canada in 2017 showed permafrost temperatures are "again the warmest for all sites" measured in North America, said study co-author Vladimir Romanovsky, a professor at the University of Alaska in Fairbanks.